Alamitos Beach, Long Beach, California

 Alamitos Beach is a coastal neighborhood in the southern portion of the city of Long Beach, California.
 Although it was in unincorporated Los Angeles County when annexed by the City of Long Beach, it had been planned as its own community with a townsite.
+Alamitos Beach is scheduled to host the beach volleyball competitions during the 2028 Summer Olympics in Los Angeles.

 Location

 Alamitos Beach is bounded by Junipero Avenue on the east, Shoreline Drive and Alamitos Boulevard on the west, 4th Street on the north, and Ocean Boulevard on the south.
 Surrounding neighborhoods include the East Village Arts District to the west, North Alamitos Beach (NABA) and Hellman to the north and Bluff Park to the east, with a wide sandy beach along the Pacific Ocean to the south.

 Climate

 Due to its coastal location next to the Pacific Ocean, temperatures in Alamitos Beach are moderate throughout the year.
 Heat and humidity rarely coincide, making heat waves more tolerable than they would be otherwise.
 Temperature highs typically range from the low 80 °Fs in the summertime, 70 °Fs during the spring and fall, and 60 °Fs in the winter.

 As in most locations in Southern California, rainfall occurs largely during the winter months.
 Storms can bring heavy rainfall, but Alamitos Beach receives less precipitation than locations adjacent to the San Gabriel or San Bernardino mountains further inland, whose rainfall is enhanced by orographic lift.